by Katherina Baranova MD and Matt Cecchini MD FRCPC

 Your pathologist will carefully examine each lymph node for tumour cells.
 Lymph nodes that contain tumour cells are often called positive while those that do not contain any tumour cells are called negative.
 If tumour cells are found in a lymph node, the station of the positive lymph node will be described in your report.

-Finding tumour cells in a lymph node increases the nodal stage (see Staging below) and is associated with a worse prognosis.
+Finding tumour cells in a lymph node increases the nodal stage (see Pathologic stage below) and is associated with a worse prognosis.
 The nodal stage selected will depend on where the lymph node with tumour cells was located (the station).

-Small cell carcinoma is given a nodal stage between 0 and 3 based on the presence or absence of cancer cells in a lymph node and the location of the lymph nodes that contain tumour cells.
+Typical carcinoid is given a nodal stage between 0 and 3 based on the presence or absence of tumour cells in a lymph node and the location of the lymph nodes that contain tumour cells.